 "The Manual of Standard Tibetan is the best resource available for teaching modern spoken Tibetan bar none.
-Its grammatical explanations are precise, detailed, and clear while its dialogues and surrounding text are rich with authentic cultural information on the social contexts in which Tibetan has meaning.
-It should quickly become the standard textbook in the area."—David Germano, University of Virginia
+Its grammatical explanations are precise, detailed and clear, while its dialogues and surrounding text are rich with authentic cultural information on the social contexts in which Tibetan has meaning.
+It should quickly become the standard textbook in the area."―DAVID GERMANO, The University of Virginia

 "The Manual of Standard Tibetan, with its wealth of insights into the language, is a delight to read.
-In offering such a breadth and depth of coverage for an introductory text of modern Tibetan as used in Central Tibet and among the diaspora community, it brings the field to a new level particularly in the area of spoken Tibetan."—Phil Stanley, Naropa University
+In offering such a breadth and depth of coverage for an introductory text of modem Tibetan as used in Central Tibet and among the diaspora community, it brings the field to a new level, particularly in the area of spoken Tibetan."―Phil Stanley, Naropa University